thegetty/bronze-guidelines/content/vocabulary/flashing.md

 tags: vocabulary
 toc: false
 menu: false
-definition: 'A ridge of excess metal that can occur when molten metal enters cracks in the refractory mold (both outer and core).
-Flashing most often rises perpendicularly to the inner or outer wall of bronze, although a gap in consecutive layers of the mold material may result in thin flanges of excess bronze that spread parallel to the metal wall.
-This type of feature can appear on the cast’s internal or external surfaces (respectively called “core flashing” and “mold flashing”), and in the latter case is often removed during fettling.
-Flashing may also occur along seam lines of an ill-fitted piece mold.'
+definition: 'A ridge of excess metal that can occur when molten metal enters cracks in the {% def "refractory mold" %} (both outer and {% def "core" %}).
+Flashing most often rises perpendicularly to the inner or outer wall of {% def "bronze" %}, although a gap in consecutive layers of the mold material may result in thin flanges of excess bronze that spread parallel to the metal wall.
+This type of feature can appear on the cast’s internal or external surfaces (respectively called “core flashing” and “mold flashing”), and in the latter case is often removed during {% def "fettling" %}.
+Flashing may also occur along seam lines of an ill-fitted {% def "piece mold" %}.'
 lang:
   de: Grat
   fr: gerce